 - What time and effort will be committed to these activities?
-Please include in the budget and timeline below if appropriate (sections H, I) - Who do you propose to engage with and how?
-Include letters of support if applicable. - How will the success of engagement activities be tacked and evaluated? - What experience do the applicants have with non-academic engagement, and/or what training or other resources are available for knowledge dissemination?
+Please include in the budget and timeline below if appropriate (section I) - Who do you propose to engage with and how?
+Include letters of support if applicable. - How will the success of engagement activities be tacked and evaluated?

-- C. Sample Size Calculation (no page limit): use the Sample Size Form from the proposal template as applicable. - D. Animal Involvement Justification (AIJ) Form (no page limit): Complete this entire section from the proposal template, regardless of live animal involvement.
-This form is required. - Client Consent Form: If your study involves client owned animals, attach your Client Consent Form following the Animal Involvement Justification form. - E. Recombinant DNA/Biohazards/ Biosecurity Measures (no page limit): Applicants using recombinant DNA techniques must confirm that they have complied with National Institutes of Health guidelines and have approval from their institution's Biological Safety Committee to conduct the proposed research.
+- What experience do the applicants have with non-academic engagement, and/or what training or other resources are available for knowledge dissemination? - C. Resubmission Summary (3-page limit, excluding the original SAB review).
+Include a copy of the original SAB review of your proposal and your responses to reviewer comments.
+Answer questions thoroughly as your resubmission might be evaluated by different SAB reviewers to those who reviewed your original submission. \Resubmissions are by invitation only. - D. Sample Size Calculation (no page limit): use the Sample Size Form from the proposal template as applicable. - E. Animal Involvement Justification (AIJ) Form (no page limit): Complete this entire section from the proposal template, regardless of live animal involvement.
+This form is required. - Client Consent Form: If your study involves client-owned animals, attach your Client Consent Form following the Animal Involvement Justification form. - F. Recombinant DNA/Biohazards/ Biosecurity Measures (no page limit): Applicants using recombinant DNA techniques must confirm that they have complied with National Institutes of Health guidelines and have approval from their institution's Biological Safety Committee to conduct the proposed research.
 Indicate any other potential biosafety concerns, including the use of radiation.
-Describe biosecurity measures that will be put in place to protect animals and people from transmissible disease and other biological agents. - F. Facilities and Equipment (1-page limit): Describe facilities and equipment available to conduct the proposed research.
-Include resources available at the Pl's institution and sub-contracted or fee-for-service resources needed to complete the research. - G. Cited References (2-page limit): Include complete citations referenced numerically in the body of the proposal. - H. Instructions for Budget (1-page limit) The budget is uploaded separately from the main proposal using the provided Excel budget template.
+Describe biosecurity measures that will be put in place to protect animals and people from transmissible disease and other biological agents. - G. Facilities and Equipment (1-page limit): describe facilities and equipment available to conduct the proposed research.
+Include resources available at the PI's institution and sub-contracted or fee-for-service resources needed to complete the research. - H. Cited References (2-page limit): Include complete citations referenced numerically in the body of the proposal. - I. Instructions for Budget (1-page limit) The budget is uploaded separately from the main proposal using the provided Excel budget template.
 Do not exceed the budget limits and timescales described on page 1 "Award duration and budget limits".
-The Foundation allows a maximum of 8% of the budget's total direct costs to be applied to indirect costs (if charged by your institution).
+The Foundation will allow a maximum of 8% of the budget's total direct costs to be applied to indirect costs (if charged by your institution).
 Note that the budget total is the total of direct and indirect costs.